-3.3.
-Predicting SPR and Δ - Δ 14C
+3.3.1 Explanatory variables and mechanistic interpretation

-Explanatory variables and mechanistic interpretation
+For the non-valley subset of our data, rotated principal component analyses yielded five significant rotated components (RCs) that together explained 74.5 % of the cumulative variance of the data set (Table B1).
+From these components, RC1 and RC2 explained about 49 % of the entire variance in the data set, and were loaded with 13 (RC1) and 10 (RC2) independent but highly auto-correlated predictors within each

-For the non-valley subset of our data, rotated principal component analyses yielded 5 significant rotated components (RCs) that together explained 74.5% of the cumulative variance of the dataset (Table B1).
-From these components, RC1 and RC2 explained about 49% of the entire variance in the dataset, and were loaded with 13 (RC1) and 10 (RC2) independent but highly auto-correlated predictors within each RC.
+RC.
 Predictors for RC1 related to soil organic matter characteristics and microbial activity.
 Predictors for RC2 related to the chemistry of the soil solution.
-RC3-RC5 explained about 5-11% of the variance within the dataset with varying loading of 2-3 independent predictors that relate mechanistically to soil texture (RC3), aggregation (RC4) and C:N ratio + O horizon C stock (RC5).
+RC3-RC5 explained about 5 %-11 % of the variance within the data set, with varying loading of two to three independent predictors that relate mechanistically to soil texture (RC3), aggregation (RC4) and C: N ratio + O horizon C stock (RC5).

-Regressions and relative importance of RCs for predicting SPR and Δ - Δ 14C
+3.3.2 Regressions and relative importance of RCs for predicting SPR and $\Delta-\Delta^{14}C$